21 Essential Tips for First-Time Chromebook Users

 16. Disable Sleep Mode

-If this bothers you, there is a Chrome extension that disables Sleep Mode — and not only that but also lets you pick between modes for screen-only sleep and screen-and-system sleep.
+Some users may find their access to such settings unavailable due to school or enterprise administration settings.
+If that sounds like you, check out this Chrome extension that disables Sleep Mode .
+Not only that, but the Keep Awake extension also lets you pick between modes for screen-only sleep and screen-and-system sleep.

 17. Take Easy Screenshots